davegallant/site/content/blog/using-a-realtek-nic-with-opnsense/index.md

 ## Conclusion

 Although I am not sure why passing through a Realtek NIC to an OPNsense VM causes so much degradation in throughput, I am glad that there is a workaround.
-If I get my hands on another NIC, I will try to see if the issue can be reproduced.
+If I get ahold of another NIC, I would be interested in trying to reproduce the issue.